ALPHA-PRIYANKA/ALPHA-PRIYANKA/README.md

 - 👋 Hi, I’m @ALPHA-PRIYANKA
-- 👀 I’m interested in CODING & ML
+- 👀 I’m interested in software testing
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently deep diving into Automation & API
-- 💞️ I’m looking to collaborate on ML PROJECTS
+- 💞️ I’m looking to collaborate on good PROJECTS
 - 📫 How to reach me priyanka8d19@gmail.com

 <!---